Bali Real Estate Investment: Yields, Ownership, Entry from $50 (2026)

 Fractional Ownership through Tokenization Platforms

 Tokenization platforms, such as Binaryx, offer a technologically advanced way to invest in Bali real estate by dividing properties into fractions, allowing investors to purchase those in the form of tokens.
 This method lowers the investment barrier, enabling participation in high-value projects with a smaller financial commitment, often starting at $50.
 The platform manages the property and distributes profits to token holders, providing fractional ownership, flexibility, and the benefits of real estate with the liquidity of digital assets.
+Read more on the model in our fractional real estate investing guide.

 High Return on Investment (ROI)